Date: Monday 26 Mar 2012

 BP was higher after the Sunday Times said that the oil giant has begun auctioning off £2bn-worth of North Sea assets.
 Meanwhile, shares of IAG were slightly lower on the back of rumours that it is considering the purchase of a stake in American Airlines to pre-empt similar moves by rival airlines.

 Utilities giant International Power rose strongly after two sale and purchase agreements announced late morning.
 The group is offloading its total 17.4% stake in The Hub Power Company for €51m and is acquiring an additional 20.1% interest in Pakistani power plant Uch 1 for €357m.

 Randgold Resources was on the rise, rebounding after last week's sell-off on the back of disruption concerns in Mali due to a military coup.
 Nomura said this morning that while the situation has stabilised somewhat over the weekend, the market will likely apply a higher level of political risk to Randgold's valuation in the short-term.
-Meanwhile, Randgold's mining peers weren't performing as well today, with Polymetal, Kazakhmys, Xstrata and ENRC among the heaviest fallers of the day.
+Meanwhile, Randgold's mining peers weren't performing as well today, with Polymetal, Vedanta, ENRC, Glencore, Rio Tinto and Xstrata among the heaviest fallers.

 FTSE 100 - Risers

 Wolseley (WOS) 2,518.00p +2.19%